AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 this using a custom operator called `flat_op`.
 This operator is basically the flat operator from CombinatorialSpaces.jl, but specialized to account for the periodic mesh.

-We could instead represent the domain as a the surface of a an object with equivalent boundaries in 3D.
+We could instead represent the domain as the surface of an object with equivalent boundaries in 3D.

 ``` @setup DEC
 function closest_point(p1, p2, dims)